AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to testing the output in the terminal in the Echo Challenge TDD](https://github.com/AdrienFabre/echo_ruby/blob/0307b636c4e105de552e64d75b369bb57daec184/spec/echo_spec.rb)

-This syntax enables us to create an expected output, that will not be returned at the end of the code, but like something that is displayed in the terminal and that a user can see.
+This syntax enables us to create an expected output, that will not be returned at the end of the code, but displayed in the terminal.

 ---